Green Globes Multifamily for Existing Buildings Protocol

 These attributes make Green Globes the first choice for multifamily existing buildings.
 By engaging with Green Globes and reading through the question set in this manual, you will discover new ways to adopt green building best practices in your multifamily project.

-Minimum Requirements for Green Globes Multifamily (EB)
+Minimum Requirements for Green Globes Multifamily Existing Buildings

-Select either Energy or Water Minimum Requirements.
+Select either the Energy or Water Minimum Requirements.

 Demonstrate 15% or greater energy consumption savings over respective established baseline and meet all three (3) Energy Minimum Requirements.